Tempe Municipal Building

-Design & Construction
+Design and construction

 The first design Michael Goodwin proposed was a large concrete building, similar to Boston City Hall.
 The city council rejected his design.
 The next was a structure that terraced down the slope of Tempe Butte.
-The council also rejected this undersign.
+The council also rejected this design.
 Goodwin then came up with the idea of an inverted pyramid while in the shower.
 He saw how light shined across the shower door at 45-degree angles, what followed was a conversation with Rolf Osland who drafted the formal design.
 In 1966 the Goodwin firm drew up the plans for the new municipal building.
 The building's inverted pyramidal shape helps in keeping the building cool in summer and warm in winter.
 The ground floor comprises only 2025 sqft of reception space, while the second floor is 5625 sqft and the third floor 10000 sqft.
 The council chambers are in a semi-buried basement level.
 The building is flanked by free-standing fire stair towers.
 Ground was broken in 1969.
 The contractor selected was M. M. Sundt Construction Company of Phoenix.
-The building was completed in 1971 and inaugurated on October 2nd of that year.
+The building was completed in 1971 and inaugurated on October 2 of that year.